At Louisiana 'mega' storm shelter, pandemic worries limit admissions

 Delta is forecast to hit the coast Friday evening with heavy rains, a “life-threatening” storm surge and maximum sustained winds of 110 miles per hour (177 kmh), forecasters said.

-The state is referring arrivals to the mega shelter to other housing, including hotels it has reserved.
+The state is referring arrivals to the mega shelter to other state-run shelters, before referring them after the storm to hotels, where they will be evaluated for continued sheltering.

 Louisiana has had to contract with additional hotels during this year’s storms because of the pandemic, said Catherine Heitman, a spokeswoman for the Department of Children and Family Services.